At least 15 dead in Canada highway collision - KESQ

 (CNN) — At least 15 people have died after a truck collided with a bus carrying senior citizens in a rural portion of Canada’s Manitoba province on Thursday afternoon, according to local authorities.

-The semitrailer was headed east on Highway 1 while the bus carrying seniors was headed south on Highway 5 near Carberry, Manitoba, when the collision occurred, Royal Canadian Mounted Police officer Rob Lasson said in a news conference.
+The bus was headed south on Highway 5 toward a casino near the town of Carberry, while the semitrailer was headed east on Highway 1, Royal Canadian Mounted Police officer Rob Lasson said in a news conference.

-The bus was struck by the semitrailer as it was crossing the eastbound lanes.
+The semitrailer struck the bus at the intersection of the two highways north of Carberry, roughly 170 kilometers (105 miles) west of Winnipeg.

 “Immediately it became apparent that this was a mass casualty situation,” Lasson said.